 I’ve had a few small blogs over the years, but I consider myself just like any other small blogger.
 Like many bloggers, I’ve had a plan for 2016 and it’s coming together day by day, slowly by surely.

 Having a post go viral though.
 That was not necessarily in my plan but I’d tell you that it makes sense considering all the work put into this.
-For instance, here’s a snap shot at all the little and big things done behind this keyboard in a short 7 month period:
+For instance, here’s a snapshot of all the little and big things done behind this keyboard in a short 7 month period:

 What’s been accomplished and the next items on the to-do list don’t end there, but as you can see, I’ve been busy – like writing blog posts like this one.